“New environmental literature” refers to literary works that focus on the environment, animal protection, ecology, and wildlife.

 About the award

-The 2019 Siskiyou Prize winner will receive a cash award of $1,000 and a two-week residency at the Sitka Center for Art and Ecology during the 2020-2021 residency season.
-All unpublished manuscripts submitted to the prize will be considered for publication by Ashland Creek Press.
+The 2019 Siskiyou Prize winner received a cash award of $1,000 and a two-week residency at the Sitka Center for Art and Ecology during the 2020-2021 residency season.

 About the name